 4. Tailor your customer engagement to the customer journey #

-The path that a visitor takes to becoming a loyal customer consists of multiple stages, and every step of the way you need to adjust how you approach customer engagement.
+The path that a visitor takes to becoming a loyal customer consists of multiple stages, and for every step of the entire customer journey you need to adjust how you approach customer engagement.

 The customer lifecycle journey looks like the following: